2022 United States House of Representatives elections in New York: District 21

-The 21st district is based in the North Country and Adirondack Mountains, including Glens Falls, Lake George, Plattsburgh, Potsdam, Amsterdam, and Cooperstown.
+The 21st district is based in upstate New York encompassing the Adirondack Mountains and North Country regions.
+Also including Glens Falls, Lake George, Plattsburgh, Potsdam, Amsterdam, and Cooperstown.
 Redistricting added parts of the Mohawk Valley to the district while removing Watertown.
-The district has a PVI of R+9 and voted for Donald Trump by 12 points in 2020.
-The incumbent is Republican Elise Stefanik, who was reelected with 58.8% of the vote in 2020.
+The district had a PVI of R+9 and voted for Donald Trump by 12 points in 2020.
+The incumbent was Republican Elise Stefanik, who was reelected with 58.8% of the vote in 2020.